schemen/OpenFormicaria/README.md

 * Added Size M Formicarizm with a Lasius inspired filling!
 Download or check the Zip file

 ## Features
-Check the READMEs in the folders for more detailed information and dimensions
+Check the READMEs in the folders for more detailed information.
+All modules are based on a 35mmx35mm base grid for ability to interconnect all of them (At least connector facing parts).
+4xGateway is 35x35mm, 6xGateway is 35x70mm.
+All of the modules are 20mm high.

 Image gallery: https://imgur.com/a/OinBO6c